NetSim Astra

 Walker constellation

-Generate Walker Delta or Star constellations with configurable planes, satellites per plane, altitude, and inclination for design studies.
+Generate Walker Delta or Star constellations with configurable planes, satellites per plane, altitude, and inclination.
+Scale to 100 planes, 360 satellites per plane, and altitudes up to 36,000 km, from LEO to GEO.

 Real satellites (TLE)